 ARTHDX53 asked if the person (age 18 or older) had ever been diagnosed with arthritis.
+Persons aged 17 or younger were coded as "Inapplicable" (-1).
 If the person said "Yes" (1) to ARTHDX53, a follow-up question, ARTHTX53, was asked which indicates whether the person is currently being treated for arthritis.

-2.6.5.9 2004 Self-Administered Questionnaire (SAQ)
+2.6.5.9 2005 Self-Administered Questionnaire (SAQ)

-The 2004 Self-Administered Questionnaire (SAQ), a paper-and-pencil questionnaire, was fielded during Panel 8 Round 4 and Panel 9 Round 2 of the 2004 Medical Expenditure Panel Survey (MEPS).
+The 2005 Self-Administered Questionnaire (SAQ), a paper-and-pencil questionnaire, was fielded during Panel 9 Round 4 and Panel 10 Round 2 of the 2005 Medical Expenditure Panel Survey (MEPS).
 The survey was designed to collect a variety of health status and health care quality measures of adults.
 All adults age 18 and older as of the Round 2 or 4 interview date (AGE42X >= 18) in MEPS households were asked to complete a SAQ.
-The questionnaires were administered in late 2004 and early 2005.
+The questionnaires were administered in late 2005 and early 2006.

 The variable SAQELIG indicates the person's eligibility status for the SAQ.
 SAQELIG was used to construct the variables based on the SAQ data.
 SAQELIG was coded "0" (Not Eligible For SAQ) if there was no record for person in the round, if the person was deceased, institutionalized, moved out of the US, moved to a military facility, or the person's disposition status was inapplicable, or if the person was less than 18 years old.
-SAQELIG was coded "1" (Eligible For SAQ and Has SAQ Data) if a SAQ record existed for the person in Round 2 (for Panel 9) or Round 4 (for Panel 8).
+SAQELIG was coded "1" (Eligible For SAQ and Has SAQ Data) if a SAQ record existed for the person in Round 2 (for Panel 10) or Round 4 (for Panel 9).
 SAQELIG was coded "2" (Eligible For SAQ, But No SAQ Data) if no SAQ record existed for the person in the round.

 If a respondent was unable to respond to the SAQ, the questionnaire was completed by a proxy, as indicated by the variable ADPRX42 (ADPRX42 > 0).
 For the SAQ variables, a code of "Inapplicable" (-1) was assigned if a person was not eligible or was eligible but no data existed based on SAQELIG (SAQELIG was coded "0" or "2").
 If a person was not assigned a positive SAQ weight, all SAQ variables, with the exception of SAQELIG, were coded "Inapplicable" (-1).
 When a response to a gate question answer was set to "No" (2), follow-up variables based on the gate question were coded as "Inapplicable" (-1).
+When a gate question answer was set to "No" (2), follow-up variables based on the gate question were coded as "Inapplicable" (-1).
 When a gate question answer was set to "Refused" (-7), "Don't Know" (-8), or "Not Ascertained" (-9), follow-up variable answers were left as reported.
-A special weight variable (SAQWT04F) has been designed to be used with the SAQ for persons who were age 18 and older at the interview date.
+A special weight variable (SAQWT05F) has been designed to be used with the SAQ for persons who were age 18 and older at the interview date.
 This weight adjusts for SAQ non-response and weights to the US civilian noninstitutionalized population (see Section 3.0 of the documentation for details).
 The variables created from the SAQ begin with "AD".